raymcdermott/add-lib-demo-app/README.md

 ## GOTCHAs when adding libs

-Please note that `tools.deps` only understands git SHAs for projects that have a valid Manifest - pom.xml or deps.edn
+The add-lib only supports git SHAs for projects that have a Manifest: either deps.edn or pom.xml

 You will see an error like `Manifest type not detected when finding deps for ...` when you attempt to add a library where these conditions are not satisfied.